 - Content Delivery Network, and much more information

 In the case of Konga.com under Ecommerce, see the image below

 As shown in the image above, we can see now that Konga.com was built with Magento Enterprise Edition.

 With this, I believe Mr. Smith now has a quick solution

-Depending on the type store, you can also get helpful info such as knowing which applications and widgets the store runs on.
+Depending on the type of store, you can also get helpful info such as knowing which applications and widgets the store runs on.
 Also inclusive are advertising to analytics data.

 You can also use Wappalyzer to detect the web application different online platform makes use of